fraspass/pitman_yor/INPUT.md

 ### Data preprocessing

-An example of a data line in the LANL authentication dataset is:
+An example of a data line in the LANL authentication dataset (Kent, 2016) is:

 ```
 1,C608@DOM1,C608@DOM1,C608,C467,Kerberos,Network,LogOn,Success